Florida Homeowners Insurance

 - Hurricane coverage to help pay for hurricane-wind related losses to your home and belongings.
 This protection does not cover flood damage caused by storm surges – only flood insurance can do that.
 Your policy has a separate hurricane deductible for hurricane-wind claims.

-Kin can also provide flood insurance, though this is separate from your home insurance policy.
+Kin can also provide flood insurance as an endorsement to your current policy.
 We’ll look at that in more detail, but first, let’s talk about hurricane coverage.

 All Florida property insurance providers are required to offer coverage for wind damage caused during hurricanes.
-The law also requires insurers to offer hurricane deductible options of:
+Hurricane deductibles are usually available as the following percentages of your policy's dwelling insurance: